Poly & Christian -- a huge and diverse field

 to troll the biblical fundies.
 And what's that?
 God's instructions for multi-marriages:

 "If he marries another woman, he must not deprive the first one of her food, clothing and marital rights."
-That last bit means sex.
-(In the original Hebrew: וְעֹנָתָ֖הּ (wə·‘ō·nā·ṯāh), sexual.)
+"Marital" here explicitly means sex; In the original Hebrew it's וְעֹנָתָ֖הּ (wə·‘ō·nā·ṯāh), "sexual".

 If any fundie there gives me grief, I'll try to keep a straight face as I tell them "God said it, I believe it, and that settles it."